BerkeleyAutomation/malasakit/docs/_sources/index.rst.txt

    :maxdepth: 2
    :caption: Contents:

-   PCARI application <pcari>
+   Web frontend <pcari>
+   Feature phone frontend <feature_phone>

 Malasakit is a customizable participatory assessment platform written in Django that collects and integrates quantitative assessment, qualitative feedback, and peer-to-peer collaborative filtering on ways local communities can become better prepared for typhoons and floods.

-The project code is on `GitHub <https://github.com/BerkeleyAutomation/malasakit-v1>`_.
+The project code is on `GitHub <https://github.com/BerkeleyAutomation/malasakit>`_.
 Supplementary documentation for the project lives on the repository wiki.
-To get started, see the `setup instructions <https://github.com/BerkeleyAutomation/malasakit-v1/wiki/Setup>`_ and the `guidelines for contributing <https://github.com/BerkeleyAutomation/malasakit-v1/wiki/Guidelines-for-Contributing>`_ to the project.
+To get started, see the `setup instructions <https://github.com/BerkeleyAutomation/malasakit/wiki/Setup>`_ and the `guidelines for contributing <https://github.com/BerkeleyAutomation/malasakit/wiki/Guidelines-for-Contributing>`_ to the project.

 Indices and tables